WilliamHuey/StopVerbosity/README.md

     By default, the indicator will be set to true for auto generation.

 ###showIndicator (boolean)
    The indicator will be shown, unless this is set to false.

 ChangeLog:
 ------
+v1.11
+Add full support for Ie6 and Ie8

 v1.10
 Use native maxlength when supported.

 Ability to show or hide indicator.

 Drag and drop restriction.

-ToDo(s):
+ToDo:
 ------
-Older Ie - problem with delay response on event handlers.
-(Could be problem with nested prototypes)
+Add Ie9 support for proper detection of deletion of text.

 Indicator phrase with multiple repeated variables (multiple indexOf).

 Slow indicator down on update.

 Notes:
 ------
-Tested on Opera >= 12, Ie10, Ie8, Firefox 22, Chrome 28 with jQuery 1.10.2.
+Tested on Opera >= 12.10, Ie10, Ie8, Ie6, Firefox 22, Chrome 28 with jQuery 1.10.2.
+Did not test with Ie7.

+This plugin will use the browser's native maxlength and will fallback to the plugin's implementation when lacking maxlength support.

+Since Ie9 has faulty support for maxlength, this plugin will monitor the textarea for exceeding the limit and impose the plugins's maxlength.
+However, this will also override Opera 12 maxlength implementation.

 To normalize behaviors of browsers, the textarea is cleared upon page refresh and tab key press is prevented when text is highlighted with the mouse.